Mal Blum: Personal life

-Blum is openly transgender and queer.
+Blum is openly transgender transmasculine and queer.
 They have spoken about their voice changing while recording "Ain't it Nice" in 2020.

 They attended State University of New York at Purchase.
 They are Jewish.
 Hannah Fleischman of Hey Alma magazine wrote:Although their songs’ subject matters often touch on heavier subjects, Blum’s dry approach to otherwise difficult topics typifies Jewish humor.

 Blum was diagnosed with ADHD at a young age.

+Blum was engaged to former Buzzfeed personality Gabe Dunn in 2021.
+Blum and Dunn have since broke up.